cmdhell/Tesvrix/README.md

-# Tesvrix
-Tesvrix is an web based remote control for Android device

 # Tesvrix  — Complete Setup Guide (Local Hosting)

 This guide explains how to host the whole TesvrixV2 system **on your own PC** and expose it to the internet with Cloudflare quick tunnels — no paid hosting needed.